History of Earrings

 Earrings first made their debut in Northern Africa as early as 3,000 B.C. to identify the wearer’s cultural status.

-The main materials used to create Egyptian jewelry were copper and gold worn by both men and women.
+The main materials used to create Egyptian pieces of jewelry were copper and gold worn by both men and women.

 Earrings have been found in graves in Iraq, Iran, Syria and Turkey, ancient Assyria.
 The ancient Persian city of Persepolis, founded by Darius the Great around 518 B.C. shows elaborate wall carvings of men wearing hoop earrings.